702.1 - Nutrition Services Program

 6. The date(s) when the alleged discriminatory action(s) occurred or, if continuing, the duration of such action(s).

-5. USDA is the cognizant agency for the Child Nutrition Programs listed and, therefore, is the first contact for the six protected classes listed in #1 above, for complaints received within 180 days.
+5. USDA is the cognizant agency for the Child Nutrition Programs (CNP) listed and, therefore, is the first contact for the six protected classes listed in #1 above, for complaints received within 180 days.
 Civil rights complaints must be submitted to the USDA Office of Civil Rights within five calendar days of receipt and no later than 180 days of the discriminatory act.
 The link for submission of a complaint is: program.intake@usda.gov.

 6. In Iowa, protected classes also include sexual orientation, gender identity, and religion or creed and complaints can be filed up to 300 days of occurrence.
 The address for Iowa complaints is: Iowa Civil Rights Commission, Grimes State Office Building, 400 E 14th Street, Des Moines, IA 50319-1004; phone numbers 515-281-4121 or 800-457-4416; website: https://icrc.iowa.gov/.